lea-8/Vismark/README.md

 Example data that can be used can be found in the [Vismark Examples repo](https://github.com/lea-8/Vismark-Examples/tree/main/static/data). -->

 ### Page elements
-Page elements are components that define parts of a page to add expressivity.
+Page elements are components that define larger parts of a page to add expressivity.

 #### Grid layout
 Grid and Cell components are special, as they require opening and closing tags.
 They define a grid layout by specifying the number of columns in the Grid and using Cells to add content to every part of the grid.
 The content goes in between the opening and closing tags like so: `<Grid>content</Grid>` and `<Cell>content</Cell>`

 Example usage:
 ``` html
 <Grid columns={2} showGrid={false}>
   <Cell hideCell={false}>